 2. Elective Moves

 Those tedious, dull formalities are over, and now it’s time for some shameless promotion.
-The next milestone after legally registering yourself as a company, it is to build an online presence.
+The next milestone after legally registering yourself as a company, is to build an online presence.
 This part is optional because you can also register yourself as a company and continue to do business with your existing client base.

 Another way to go about it is by making some noise in the market and attracting some attention.
 This is fundamental if you have recently started a career in interior designing and want today’s tech-savvy competitive market to accept you with arms wide open.